-This BLOG On Mortgage Lenders Requiring Flood Insurance For Home Buyers Was UPDATED On January 21st, 2018
+This BLOG On Mortgage Lenders Requiring Flood Insurance For Home Buyers Was UPDATED And PUBLISHED August 16th, 2019

-Homeowners insurance is mandatory when borrowers have a mortgage on a home by their mortgage lenders.
+Homeowners insurance is mandatory when borrowers have a mortgage on a home by their lenders.

 - Once the house if paid off and free and clear, it is up to homeowners whether they want to maintain homeowners insurance, also known as hazard and fireinsurance